bazbt3/bt3_com_wiki/ADNWikiMainPageDynamicImage/README.md

-Trial of a dynamic image banner/masthead on the ADN Wiki main page.
+Trial of a dynamic image banner/masthead, ultimately for the ADN Wiki main page.
 ----

-- It should change to a predetermined set of criteria.
+- It should change subject to a predetermined set of criteria.
 - Must establish the default size of images before preparing several which change on a recurring basis.

 The criteria are not limited to e.g.: